 It’s interesting that when a woman first experiments with the idea of being with another man or woman while in a committed relationship, she thinks, “Wow, I never even knew this was possible.”
 It’s unfortunate how shut off so many women are to this possibility and how freeing it can be.

 What can happen within a relationship when both men and women enjoy sexual freedom?

-After being with someone else for the first time and enjoying it, a woman will typically come back and say to her partner, “I appreciate you so much more now”.
+After enjoying the experience of being with someone else for the first time, either on her own or together with her partner, a woman will typically come back and say to her partner, “I appreciate you so much more now”.
 This is true for both men and women.
 When we create relationships where sexual freedom and expression is not controlled but celebrated, we discover deeper levels of appreciation and satisfaction with the person we are in a committed relationship with.